an-garcia/Weather/README.md

 In order for the app to function properly as of October 18th, 2015 an API key for openweathermap.org must be included with the build.

-It's recommended to obtain a key via the following [instructions](http://openweathermap.org/appid#use), and include the unique key for the build by adding the following line to [USER_HOME]/.gradle/gradle.properties
+It's recommended to obtain a key via the following [instructions](http://openweathermap.org/appid#use), and include the unique key for the build by adding the following line to [USER_HOME]/app/build.gradle

-`MyOpenWeatherMapApiKey="<UNIQUE_API_KEY">`
+buildTypes.each {
+        it.buildConfigField 'String', 'OPEN_WEATHER_MAP_API_KEY', '"UNIQUE_API_KEY"'
+    }